Recipes from Italy

 Storage

-Caponata will keep in the refrigerator for up to 5 days.
+Let the caponata cool completely before storing.
+Transfer it to an airtight container and keep it in the refrigerator for up to 5 days.

 classic Sicilian caponata recipe